MiguelMJ/Answerable/models/README.md

 ### Observations

 - The code chunks in the questions are ignored (they are considered noise).
-- There are extremely rare cases where the system can crash, if the question contains text that the html parser of BeautifulSoup can't recognize.
+- There are extremely rare cases where the system can crash, if the question contains text that the HTML parser of BeautifulSoup can't recognise.
 This has only happened me once with a question about regular expressions.
 - The Similarity is squared to reduce the preference of wall of text questions.

 ## `content_based_0`